aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/defaultstylesettings/_index.md

 ```

-Indicates whether property for number format is preferrable when the style defines both built-in number and custom pattern.
+Indicates whether property for number format is preferable when the style defines both built-in number and custom pattern.
 Default value is false, that means by default custom pattern will be used to format values as long as it is not empty for one style.

 **Remarks**